fees

 -

-Most clients start to feel improvements after the first couple of sessions, and feel better equipped to independently navigate life in new ways after about 6-8 sessions.
-Most people feel ready to stop or reduce counselling with me within about 10-12 sessions.
+Most people notice some improvement within the first couple of sessions, and feel more equipped to navigate things differently after around 6-8.
+Many feel ready to reduce or finish counselling with me within about 8-10 sessions.

-That said, I do have many clients who continue to see me for “tune ups” a couple of times a year, just to stay on track or when significant life challenges might pop up.
-You’re always welcome!
+That said, plenty of clients come back for occasional "tune-ups" a couple of times a year, to stay on track or when a significant life challenge comes up.
+You're always welcome back.

 -

-My style of counselling is quite specialised to help you better navigate ADHD and AuDHD and to support you to work through the shame, self-blame, and mental health challenges that come with living in primarily neurotypical settings, and PMDD and hormonal changes.
+My approach is quite specialised, focused on helping you navigate ADHD and AuDHD, and on working through the shame, self-blame, and mental health challenges that come with living in mostly neurotypical settings, alongside PMDD and hormonal change.

-Together, you and I explore how your fabulous brain and body work, and we develop strategies and use tools to respond to your natural rhythms and patterns.
+Together we explore how your brain and body actually work, and build strategies and tools that respond to your own rhythms and patterns.

 -

-Given that I work in part-time private practice, I am unable to offer intensive mental health support and/or appropriate risk management to women who require sessions multiple times a week, those who are navigating current domestic/family violence (DFV) matters, or who those who are in current acute mental health crisis.
+Because I work in part-time private practice, I'm not able to safely offer the intensive support and risk management needed by women who require sessions several times a week, those currently navigating domestic or family violence, or anyone in acute mental health crisis.

-After you’ve been able to work with a specialist to navigate through the challenging time, if you’d then like to get in touch with me to to work on better navigating ADHD/AuDHD, I’d love to hear from you!
+Once you've had the support of a specialist service through the harder period, if you'd then like to work with me on navigating ADHD and AuDHD, I'd love to hear from you.

 -

-These counselling sessions are not currently eligible for rebate under Medicare or a private health fund.
+These counselling sessions aren't currently eligible for a rebate under Medicare or private health funds.

 Flexibility in who you see

-You are not obligated to choose from counsellors preferred or referred by your GP or private health fund.
+You're not limited to counsellors preferred or referred by your GP or health fund.

-You are able to choose the practitioner that best suits your needs, location and personal preference.
+You can choose the practitioner who best suits your needs, location, and preferences.

-Diagnosis/es will not be shared without your consent or placed on shared medical records.
+Your diagnosis won't be shared without your consent or added to shared medical records.

-You have more flexibility with the type of counselling you receive.
+You have more flexibility in the type of counselling you receive.

 Confidentiality

-Your privacy will remain intact without the possibility of Medicare or a private health insurer requesting needed information regarding your diagnosis, service, plan, or progress.
+Your privacy stays intact, without Medicare or an insurer able to request information about your diagnosis, service, plan, or progress.

-There is no limit to the number of sessions that you can receive when you pay privately.
-Medicare and insurance companies may limit the number of sessions that you can receive depending on your plan, diagnosis, or other factors.
+There's no cap on the number of sessions you can have.
+Medicare and insurers may limit sessions depending on your plan or diagnosis.

 -